Best Credit Cards of 2025

 • Poor: 300 to 579

 You usually need at least a good credit score for many of the better credit card options out there, including credit cards with elevated rewards and benefits.
-And with excellent credit, you have the best chance of being approved.
+And with excellent credit, you have the best chance of being approved, but a certain score will never guarantee approval.

 But there are also credit cards available if you have a fair or poor credit score or you're a beginner and need a credit card with no credit history.
-And creditors look at more than just your credit score.
-Having a certain score does not guarantee approval.
+And creditors look at more than just your credit score, including your income and borrowing history.

 A welcome offer or welcome bonus is typically an offer for new card members that's available on rewards credit cards.
 These offers can vary, but they often follow the format of giving new cardholders a substantial amount of rewards for spending a certain amount of money on the applicable card within a few or more months of signing up.